Back

 Accommodations and Assistive Technology

-All Bluebook™ exams are configured to work for students who test with accommodations or assistive technology (AT).
-If you use assistive tech, you should open Bluebook on the type of device you'll test with and try a test preview or full-length practice test to see how everything will work on test day.
+All Bluebook™ exams are configured to work for students who test with accommodations and/or assistive technology (AT).
+If you use AT, you should open Bluebook on the device you'll test with and try a test preview or full-length practice test to see how everything will work on test day.

 Digital Exam Accommodations